wildstarnasa/WildStarNASA/README.md

 This repository hosts all of the tools born out of [WildStar NASA](http://www.wildstarnasa.com) (Nexus Addon Standards Association), which is an Addon developer community trying to make Addon development as accessible as possible.
 One of the main NASA projects is **Gemini**, a set of open source Addons, Packages, and other tools for developers.

-You'll also find various user-created developer tools.
-Anyone is welcome to host their tools here, contribute to existing projects, create Issue tickets, etc. Let me know if you'd like to help out!

 ### Projects